A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

-The Hermitian Yang-Mills structure is an important tool in the classification of solutions of the EBE and TEBE.
-It has been used to prove a Kobayashi-Hitchin correspondence between solutions of the EBE and Higgs bundles with certain extra structure \cite{Gaiotto2012a, He2019c, He2020b}.
-First analogous results regarding the classification of TEBE-solutions have been achieved in \cite{He2019b, Dimakis2022}.
-In fact, in favourable circumstances a closely related Hermitian Yang-Mills structure also exists for a decoupled version of the Haydys-Witten and Kapustin-Witten equations \cite{Bleher2023b}.
-A first attempt to utilize this Hermitian Yang-Mills structure to classify solutions of the decoupled equations in terms of geometric objects is described in the final chapter of the author's PhD thesis \cite{Bleher2023c}.
+The Hermitian Yang--Mills structure is an important tool in the classification of solutions of the EBE and TEBE.
+It has been used to prove a Kobayashi--Hitchin correspondence between solutions of the EBE and Higgs bundles with certain extra structure~\cite{Gaiotto2012a, He2019c, He2020b}.
+First analogous results regarding the classification of TEBE-solutions have been achieved in~\cite{Dimakis2022, He2019b}.
+In fact, in favourable circumstances a closely related Hermitian Yang--Mills structure also exists for a~decoupled version of the Haydys--Witten and Kapustin--Witten equations~\cite{Bleher2023b}.
+A first attempt to utilize this Hermitian Yang--Mills structure to classify solutions of the decoupled equations in terms of geometric objects is described in the final chapter of the author's PhD thesis~\cite{Bleher2023c}.